amir9979/falto/README.md

 A bunch of tools for fault localization.
 This is the main repo, it contains the scoring pipeline and scripts to run experiments on bugs from Defects4J.

+https://github.com/dkarv/lang-26-data contains the files our tools computed for Lang-26.

 ## Setup

 1. Clone this repository